Social security

 The rules and requirements differ depending on whether you are a salaried worker, self-employed, or a civil servant.
 Residents who aren’t in employment or have low earnings may be able to obtain any necessary benefits from additional social assistance schemes.

-Who has to register for social security in Belgium?
+Who must register for social security?

 The majority of people living and working in Belgium must register for and pay into the social security system.
 If you are staying in Belgium for longer than 90 days, you can do this by registering at your local municipality.
 You will then receive a National Register Number.
 When you start a new job in Belgium, your employer must ensure you’re registered to make the required contributions.